The Astrophysics Emphasis is similar to the standard Physics Ph.D. program except for the course requirements.

 Graduate students should secure a research advisor by no later than the beginning of their third year, and preferably earlier.
-By the end of Winter quarter of the third year, each student must pass the advancement to candidacy examination, after which the primary focus is research and work on a dissertation.
+By the end of Spring quarter of the third year, each student must pass the advancement to candidacy examination, after which the primary focus is research and work on a dissertation.

 The Department's course and examination requirements are outlined below:

 - Supervising Committee The student’s program of study and research is overseen by their Supervising Committee in consultation with the Faculty Graduate Advisor.
 The student will work with the Faculty Graduate Advisor to assemble this committee during the first year of graduate studies.
 The student and committee will meet at least once a year to complete an Annual Update Form.
 The committee will consist of at least 3 faculty members.